-We have presented a model for concurrent programming called threading by appointment and used a simple process model called RSP to study and relate the threading-by-appointment model to existing thread-based and event-driven concurrent programming models.
-The purpose of the threading-by-appointment model is to make the process of determining the time instants for system interaction explicit.
-There are many interesting open problems that arise in the context of threading by appointment.
-For example, (1) concepts for more general TAP threads such as preemptive TAP threads have not been investigated; (2) finding strategies for making appointments is important future work; (3) new structured programming elements that support threading by appointment may help to develop TAP-based systems; and (4) formal notions of TAP thread composition may have the potential to support a more compositional style of concurrent programming.
+We have presented a model for concurrent programming called threading-by-appointment and introduced a simple process model called RSP to study and relate the threading-by-appointment model to existing thread-based and event-driven concurrent programming models.
+The purpose of the threadingby-appointment model is to make the process of determining the time instants for system interaction explicit.
+There are many interesting open problems that arise in the context of threading-by-appointment.
+For example, (1) concepts for more general TAP threads such as preemptive TAP threads have not been investigated; (2) finding strategies for making appointments is important future work; (3) new structured programming elements that support threading-by-appointment may help to develop TAP-based systems; and (4) formal notions of TAP thread composition may have the potential to support a more compositional style of concurrent programming.

-We have recently started working on the design and implementation of a threading library for cooperative TAP threads and a web server running on top of the library for benchmarking.
+Our next steps with threading-by-appointment is to develop a threading library for cooperative TAP threads and to port Internet applications such as a web server to the library for benchmarking.
 Depending on the results, we plan to generalize cooperative TAP threads to some notion of preemptive TAP threads that also support non-instantaneous appointments.
-We will also study structured programming elements in order to support the development of correct-byconstruction TAP threads.
+We will also study structured programming elements in order to support the development of correct-by-construction TAP threads.